silum/astrokat-wiki/MeerKAT-calibrators-and-CSV-catalogues.md

 ## MeerKAT standard calibrator catalogues
 MeerKAT telescope provides lists of standard primary and secondary calibrators in CSV format.
 The official location of these files on the operational systems is `katconfig/user/catalogues`.
-For offline and local system use, the catalogues are made available as part of the astrokat repository, `astrokat/catalogues`.
+For offline and local system use, the catalogues are made available as part of the `AstroKAT` repository, `astrokat/catalogues`.

 The MeerKAT calibrator sources and catalogues can be view in the repository:
 [astrokat](https://github.com/ska-sa/astrokat)`/catalogues`